bedwardssmith/surfs_up/README.md

 <li>The 75% quartile for December is 74 degrees meaning that 75% of the temperatures are less than or equal to 74 degrees, whereas, the 25% quartile is 69 degrees meaning that only 25% of the temperatures are less than or equal to 69 degrees.
 This compares to June where the 75% quartile is 77 degrees and the 25% quartile is 73 degrees.
 <li>The minimum temperature in June was 64 degrees, whereas, the minimum temperature in December was 56 degrees.</li>
 <li>The maximum temperature in June was 85 degrees, whereas, the maximum temperature in December was 83 degrees.</li>
 <li>The mean temperate in June was 75 degrees, whereas, the mean temperature in December was 71 degrees.
-However, the standard deviation is 3.25 for June and 3.75 for December both of which would be considered high when looking at temperatures.</li>
+However, the standard deviation is 3.25 for June and 3.75 for December both of which would be considered high.</li>
 </ul>
 <br>
 <h3>June</h3>